 Sacred celebrations are held at Sanam Luang, opposite the Grand Palace.
 On the first day of Songkran here, the Buddha image 'Buddhasihing' is brought out from the National Museum and escorted along the streets for people to sprinkle water on.

 The image is then located there for 3 days, so people who missed the procession can still pay their respects.
-Other merit-making customs in Bangkok include the building of sand stupas which are then decorated with colorful flags and flowers.
+Other merit-making customs in Bangkok include the building of sand stupas which are then decorated with colourful flags and flowers.
 You can see these key temples in the Rattanakosin area.

 Beauty pageants and food fairs in the Wisutkasat area